galloramiro/galloramiro.github.io/talks/service_pattern/presentation.md

 ### Let's recap some benefits
 - Easy to understand {class="fragment"}
 - Easy to implement {class="fragment"}
-- Not a lot of layers and layers o code {class="fragment"}
+- Not a lot of layers and layers of code {class="fragment"}
 - Easy to test {class="fragment"}
 - Easy to document {class="fragment"}

 ---

-### How we move on into a magnificent future?
+### How do we move on into a magnificent future?

 --